 Research

-I'm a numerical modeller/data-wrangler/wannabe research-software-engineer at UKCEH.
+I'm a Research Software Engineer/data-wrangler/numerical modeller at UKCEH.
 My interests encompass the physics of the natural world, messing around with and creating new technologies/software for data wrangling and modelling, and developing cool products/tools.
 I have an undergraduate Masters degree in Meteorology from the University of Reading and an MPhil from the University of Oxford.

 I mostly use python for my research/job/fun, particularly the xarray and pandas libraries, alongside dask, beam, cubed and object-storage systems for working with larger-than-memory datasets and parallel processing.
 A lot of my research involves working out how to efficiently process large amounts of data on high-performance computers.
 I am also familiar with R and FORTRAN having edited various models written in these languages and used wrapper libraries to integrate them with my anaconda setup.